-POLICY: Please contact Professor Paiewonsky at email@example.com for additional information.
+POLICY: Please contact the scheduling team at FFSoM-Scheduling@cfa.arizona.edu for additional information.

 Required degree recitals in Crowder and Holsclaw halls

-- Review available dates below for the dates currently available.
+- Review available dates for the dates currently available.

-- Meet with your professor to confirm his/her availability for the date that you would like to reserve.
+- Meet with your professor to confirm their availability for the date that you would like to reserve.

 - Fill out the form completely and submit the form.